Krishnapal-rajput/website/README.md

 # website
 This is the official website of Python for **Bangladesh**.

-If you are from Bangladesh, then htis is the right choice for you.
+If you are from Bangladesh, then this is the right choice for you.

 **Visit to our Website**